Janacek – ‘Kreutzer Sonata’;

 Formed in 2011, the Castalian String Quartet studied with Oliver Wille of the Kuss Quartet at the Hannover Hochschule für Musik, soon winning 1st Prize at the 2015 Lyon Chamber Music Competition and 3rd Prize at the 2016 Banff International String Quartet Competition.
 Their influential teachers to date include Simon Rowland-Jones, David Waterman, and Isabel Charisius.
 In 2016, the Quartet were selected by the Young Classical Artists Trust, and more recently were named recipients of the inaugural Merito String Quartet Award/Valentin Erben Prize and a 2018 Borletti-Buitoni Trust Fellowship.

-This concert forms part of the the inaugural Hans Keller String Quartet in Residence at the Oxford University Faculty of Music.
-The Faculty are grateful for the generosity of The Cosman Keller Art & Music Trust for their donation to the Castalian Quartet to support this concert.
+This concert forms part of the Hans Keller String Quartet Residency at the Oxford University Faculty of Music.
+The Faculty are grateful for the generosity of The Cosman Keller Art & Music Trust for their donation to the Castalian String Quartet to support this concert.